-Net Change in Fund Balances - Governmental Funds \$ 7,155 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 309,344 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of capital outlays (\$81,430) in excess of depreciation expense (\$70,334) in the current period.
-11,096 Long-term debt proceeds are reported as other financing sources in Governmental Funds and as long-term liabilities in the Statement of Net Position.
-Inception of Capital Lease (81,430) Principal payments on long-term debt are reported as an expenditure in the Governmental Funds and a reduction to long- term debt in the Statement of Activities.
-25,829 Change in Net Position - Governmental Activities \$ (37,350)
+Capital Outlays Depreciation Expense 666,574 (153,865) 512,709 The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+67,849 Long-term debt proceeds are reported as other financing sources in the Governmental Funds and as long-term liabilities in the Statement of Net Position.
+(190,000) Change in Net Position - Governmental Activities \$ 699,902